Abyssinian cat: Coat

-The breed's original colour standard is a warm deep reddish-brown base with black ticking, known as "usual" in the United Kingdom, "tawny" in Australia, and "ruddy" elsewhere.
-Sorrel (also called cinnamon or red), a lighter coppery base with chocolate brown ticking, is a unique mutation of this original pattern.
+The breed's original colour standard is a warm deep reddish-brown base (high degree of rufism) with black ticking, known as "usual" in Europe, "tawny" in Oceania, and "ruddy".
+Cinnamon (also called "sorrel" or "red"), a lighter coppery base with cinnamon-brown ticking, is a unique mutation of this original pattern.
 Other variants have been introduced by outcrossing to the Burmese and other shorthaired breeds, notably blue (on a warm beige base) and fawn (on a softer creamy peach base).
-The less common chocolate and lilac are not recognized in the Cat Fancier's Association (CFA) breed standard but have been granted full champion status in The International Cat Association (TICA) and in the UK.
-The UK also recognizes the Silver Abyssinian, in which the base coat is a pure silvery white with black (called "usual silver"), blue, cream or sorrel ticking.
-Various other colour combinations are in development, including the "torbie", in which a patched tortoiseshell pattern in any of these colours is visible under the tabby banding.
+The less common chocolate and lilac are not recognised in some registries, but have been granted full champion status with others.
+Most registries also recognises the silver series, in which the base coat is a pure silvery-white with eumelanistic-coloured ticking.
+Various other colour combinations are allowed, including the "torbie", in which a tortoiseshell pattern in any of these eumelanistic colours is visible under the tabby banding.

-The breed owes their distinctive coat to a dominant mutant gene known as Ta.
-In 2007, the first cat to have its entire genome published was an Abyssinian named Cinnamon.